Chair ofBusiness Ethics and Management Control

 We offer the following courses:

 - Business Ethics and Corporate Social Responsibility

 The three dimensions of the research cube show the research profile of the chair.
-The first dimension illustrates the basic characteristic of the research at the chair: Business administration is understood as social and behavioral science.
+The first dimension illustrates the basic characteristic of the research at the chair: Business administration is understood as social and behavioural science.

 Responsibility and Accountability

 Responsibility and accountability are like Siamese twins.
 If one is responsible, we expect him to account for his actions.
 Accountability therefore also considers questions about who is ascribed responsibility.
 We build on a model which illustrates how responsibility is assigned and how this process relates to the account giving of actors.
 This model allows for statements about characteristic account patterns.
 We tested this model by examining the communication of banks after the financial market crisis.
 Several other projects are dedicated to the question of how organizations answer to negative events.
 Accountability is a central concept consulted in these projects.